rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ## Installing PSAT from Chrome Web Store

-PSAT is available in the [Chrome Web Store &#10548;](https://chromewebstore.google.com/detail/privacy-sandbox-analysis/ehbnpceebmgpanbbfckhoefhdibijkef).
-To install, simply go to the linked store listing and click on `Add to Chrome`.
+PSAT is available in the [Chrome Web Store. &#10548;](https://chromewebstore.google.com/detail/privacy-sandbox-analysis/ehbnpceebmgpanbbfckhoefhdibijkef) To install, simply go to the linked store listing and click on `Add to Chrome`.

 <img width="742" alt="PSAT on Chrome Web Store" src="images/evaluation-environment/psat_v0.8.0_chrome_store_24_05_24.png">